lokalise/ruby-lokalise-api/docs/additional_info/contribution_guide.md

 1. Copypaste `.env.example` file as `.env`.
 Put your API token inside.
 The `.env` file is excluded from version control so your token is safe.
 All in all, we use pre-recorded VCR cassettes, so the actual API requests won't be sent.
 However, providing at least some token is required.
 3. Run `rspec .`.
 Observe test results and code coverage.

+## Previewing the docs locally

+1. Clone the repo.
+2. `cd docs`
+3. `bundle exec jekyll serve --baseurl=''`.
+4. Navigate to `http://localhost:4000` and observe the docs.